avanzu/AdminThemeBundle/Resources/docs/knp_menu.md

 For a more in depth guide on how to use the KnpMenuBundle, please refer to the [official documentation][1].

 ### Replacing the MenuBuilder

-Rather than using the menu builder provided by this bundle, you could also generate your own implementation and change the bundle configuration to use your menu builder alias.
+Rather than using the menu builder provided by this bundle (which is aliased as `avanzu_main`), you could also generate your own implementation and change the bundle configuration to use your menu builder alias.

 ```yaml
 # config.yml